Film Spoilers and

 In the film, she schemed with gangster pal Jim Vincent (Edward Norris) and idealistic prison doctor Dr. Craig to resurrect convict Frankie Olins (Robert Armstrong) after he was executed in the gas chamber, and force him to reveal the dough's whereabouts.
 Their preposterous plan succeeded and Olins drew them a map, after which he was shot dead by Vincent.

 During their late-night drive to the location of the money, Vincent was deliberately run over by the sadistic Margot.
-And then as Dr. Craig dug up the strongbox in a eucalyptus grove, she told him: "All our hopes, all our plans...," but then shot him twice and laughed hysterically and maniacally as he lay on the ground, and then ran off with the box in her arms, cackling: "It's mine.
+And then as Dr. Craig dug up the strongbox in a eucalyptus grove, she told him: "All our hopes, all our plans...," but then shot him twice and laughed hysterically and maniacally as he lay on the ground.
+Then, she ran off with the box in her arms, cackling: "It's mine.
 It's all mine now!"

-The film ended with a return to the present - the treasure box was opened as Margot died on her apartment's couch - it was revealed to be a decoy - with only $1 and a note from Frankie: "To you who double-crossed me, I leave this dollar for your trouble.
-The rest of the dough I leave to the worms."
+The film ended with a return to the present - the treasure box was opened as Margot died on her apartment's couch.
+It was revealed to be a decoy - with only $1 and a note from Frankie:

 Deep Blue Sea (1999)